-CCN maintains a defined contribution plan (the Plan) pursuant Section 401(k) of the Internal Revenue Code.
+CCN maintains a defined contribution plan (the Plan) pursuant to Section 401(k) of the Internal Revenue Code.
 The Plan covers all employees who meet minimum age and service requirements.
 The Plan allows for eligible employees to contribute a portion of their salary each year to the Plan.
 CCN has elected to make matching contributions to the Plan which are up to 4% of wages that each employee elects to contribute.
-Contributions totaled \$28,785 for the year ended December 31, 2021.
+Contributions totaled \$31,382 and \$28,785 for the years ended December 31, 2022 and 2021, respectively.